Bank plaintiffs ask NY to review MBIA's finances

 The letter goes on to say that, in the banks' view, "MBIA Insurance is insolvent and rapidly depleting its limited remaining capital."

 A spokesman for the Department of Financial Services declined comment.
-Similar requests made by the bank plaintiffs in the past have not led to a review.
+MBIA had no immediate comment on the letter.
+The bank plaintiffs have made similar requests in past, though they have not led to a review.

-"Although the banks have been predicting MBIA Insurance Corp’s imminent demise for almost three years, it remains solvent and fully capable of meeting all of its expected obligations," Kevin Brown said in a statement, adding the letter was a sign of "desperation" as a trial drew nearer.

-The four banks are among more than a dozen that originally brought suit against MBIA and regulators in separate cases, claiming the state's insurance department should not have approved what the banks call a fraudulent February 2009 plan to reorganize the company.
+The banks are suing both MBIA and regulators in separate cases, claiming the state's insurance department should not have approved what the banks call a fraudulent February 2009 plan to reorganize the company.

 They say the restructuring, which split MBIA's municipal bond business from the structured finance unit, will leave MBIA unable to pay their future claims.